 - Run Windows Update Troubleshooter

 - Manually download the update from Microsoft Update Catalog

 - Perform Clean Boot and run Windows Update.

 Let’s take a look at the description of the process involved concerning each of the listed solutions.

 1] Clear SoftwareDistribution folder

 The Software Distribution folder in Windows 10 operating system is a folder located in the Windows directory and used to temporarily store files that may be required to install Windows Update on your computer.
 This solution requires you clear the contents of the Software Distribution folder and then retry the update process again.
 If the Windows Update error 0x8007371c is still unresolved, continue with the next solution.

 2] Clear Catroot2 folder

-Like SoftwareDistribution folder, Catroot2 and Catroot both folders are important for Windows update.
+Like SoftwareDistribution folder, Catroot2 and Catroot both folders are important for Windows updates.
 A catroot2 folder contains some important Windows update components.
-Any problem on it can cause Windows update failure.
-So, to repair some update related issues, you will need to reset catroot2 folder like Software Distribution folder.
+Any problem with it can cause Windows update failure.
+So, to repair some update-related issues, you will need to reset the catroot2 folder like the Software Distribution folder.

 3] Run Windows Update Troubleshooter